delta-io/delta/README.md

 The project is compiled using [SBT](https://www.scala-sbt.org/1.x/docs/Command-Line-Reference.html).
 It has the following subprojects.

-## Delta uber jar
+## Delta Standalone Reader

-This project generates a single uber jar containing Delta Lake and all it transitive dependencies (except Hadoop and its dependencies).
-- Most of the dependencies are shaded to avoid version conflicts.
-See the file build.sbt for details on what are not shaded.
-- Hadoop and its dependencies is not included in the jar because they are expected to be present in the deployment environment.
-- To generate the uber jar, run `build/sbt core/compile`
-- To test the uber jar, run `build/sbt coreTest/test`
+TODO

 ## Hive connector
 This project contains all the codes needed to make Hive read Delta Lake tables.
-The connector has two JARs `delta-core-shaded-assembly_<scala_version>-0.1.0.jar` and `hive-delta_<scala_version>-0.1.0.jar`.
+The connector has one JAR `hive-delta-assembly_<scala_version>-0.2.0.jar`.
 You can use either Scala 2.11 or 2.12.
 The released JARs are available in the [releases](https://github.com/delta-io/connectors/releases) page.
 Please download the JARs for the corresponding Scala version you would like to use.

 You can also use the following instructions to build them.